 Employment Practices Liability insurance

-Employment Practices Liability Insurance (EPL) provides coverage for costly claims alleging discrimination, wrongful termination, and other employee disputes.
+Employment Practices Liability insurance (EPL) provides coverage for costly claims alleging unfair or inappropriate treatment.

 Why it's essential

-• Safeguards your business from financial loss if you're sued by an employee for unfair or inappropriate treatment
+• Covers financial losses if you are sued by an employee for harmful or inappropriate treatment

 What is Employment Practices Liability insurance?